socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 General packet format
 =====================

-The observed USB control request packets all have these properties:
+The observed USB control OUT request packets all have these
+properties:

-    USB Control transfer with
+    USB Control OUT transfer with
          0x40  bmRequestType
          16    bRequest
          0     wValue